Nadir Salifov: Early life

-Salifov was born in Dmanisi, Georgian SSR to an Azerbaijani turk family.
+Salifov was born in Dmanisi, Georgian SSR to an Azerbaijani family.
+Salifov's family was poor, and Salifov was trained in thievery by a retired thief in law.
+Salifov started stealing when he about 15 years old.
+Two of Salifov's brothers also became criminals, and one of them, Namik, received a criminal "title".

 Criminal activity

 Early activities and imprisonment

 His first documented run-in with the law was in Baku, Azerbaijan during 1995 on false charges according to Salifov.
 By law, Azerbaijani authorities can hold a suspect for up to 72 hours.
 Salifov was detained for eight months.
 He claims he was held under barbaric conditions: a starvation diet barely adequate for subsistence; no fresh water; no facilities for washing, shaving or cutting his hair or nails; and no medical care.
 This apparently resulted in his weight dropping from 210 lb to a mere 138 lb.

 On 19 July 1996, at age 24, he was convicted of the murder of two rival gang members, despite his protestations of innocence.
 At the time of his arrest, he was in possession of a Stechkin APS machine pistol, a weapon that at that time only the head of the Azerbaijani Ministry of Internal Affairs, the MVD, was thought to possess.
 Salifov was given the death penalty but the presiding judge commuted the sentence to 15 years' imprisonment.
 Ten of those 15 years were spent in solitary confinement.

-Two months after he was imprisoned, authorities arrested his father and placed him in the same prison.
-While there his father came under repeated pressure to denounce and accuse him, but these attempts met with no success.

-According to Salifov's lawyer, at the time of his arrest he was carrying a passport of the former USSR issued in Georgia.
-Salifov appears not to have applied for citizenship during these years spent in prison.
+At the time of his arrest he was carrying a passport of the former USSR issued in Georgia.
+Salifov did not apply for Azerbaijani citizenship during the years he spent in prison.